Kelsey Reavy

 Teacher Assessment

 I learned this tactic during my student teaching.
 At the time, I didn’t know these were called task card, or even how to use task cards.
-The teacher put the kids in groups and they had to race to the finish.
-The winner would either have to complete a certain number of questions or would have to finish the most questions in a certain amount of time.
-She offered kids a homework pass for winning.
-I like to give stickers or extra credit.
+Students work in groups and race to:

 Self Check

 One of the best ways I’ve ever used task cards is with a black light!
+(Though it does require some extra prep.)
 I like to write the answer to the question on the back of the card using an invisible ink pen.
 Then I give each of the kids a small black light and let them review the answers.
 If they get the answer right then they get to move on.
 If they get it wrong, they’ll know right away what things still need to be addressed.
 Plus, it’s a trick to get them to do the cards when they really aren’t that interested.

 One of the classic ways to do task cards is to have them posted around the room (using Stikki Clips) and have the kids navigate to them.
 When this happens, you have them a bit more lively since they’re up and moving.
 But this usually entails them answer all or most of the questions.
 For some topics, this is a great way to do it.